 Who is funding the police is important, it shows who is interested in helping the police maintain their position in society as enforcers despite the death toll against black and poor communities.
 The police are losing legitimacy as an institution that uses violence under the guise of “keeping order”.
 An “order” that has shown itself to be at the expense or incarceration of people from resource deprived communities, even to the point of arbitrarily enforced death penalties by the police.

 I guess there just isn’t a market for preventing policing, or making communities healthy, resourced and safe(r) without incubating racism through violent intervention and prisons.
 Predictive policing?
 Yeah there are security firms for that.
 Private prisons?
 There’s a market for that too, with customers like Whole Foods and Victoria’s Secret.

 Don’t believe me?
 Check out New York where NYPD wanted to require a $36,000 copy fee for access to body cam footage.

 Body cameras for officers to film the communities they police is a venture in capitalism.
 An investment in policing, to make sure policing can regain legitimacy, with more tech to suppress community revolt long term.
 What better surveillance technology than the one communities think will bring them police accountability?

 4. Not Accountability

-Simply put, body cams do not bring accountability.
+Simply put, body cams are a data gathering tool.
+Do they gather data on police?
+Or on the people who are being policed?
 Who controls them?
 Who reviews the footage?
 Is it the same organization that is in need of the accountability to begin with?
 Next.